-Guam Economy.
 The primary sources of funds that support Guam's economy are federal expenditures, construction capital investment, and tourism.
-From 2021 to 2023, Guam experienced economic rebound and partial recovery from the shutdown necessitated by the 2020 Coronavirus (COVID-19) pandemic.
-Guam's economy is expected to continue expanding and recovering throughout 2024.
+From 2021 to 2024, Guam experienced economic rebound and partial recovery from the shutdown necessitated by the 2020 Coronavirus (COVID-19) pandemic.
+Guam's economy is expected to continue expanding and recovering throughout 2025.

-Federal government expenditures now represent the largest single source of funds flowing to Guam, as the pandemic spurred a reduction in tourism and an increase in federal expenditures.
-Approximately \$1.9 billion in federal funds were used for Guam in Fiscal Year (FY) 2019, peaking at \$5.2 billion in 2021, and decreasing to \$2.5 billion in 2023 (31.2 percent higher than 2019).
-To give perspective to the federal expenditures as a component of the economy, the total value of sales or revenue reported on Guam in the 2017 Economic Census was \$8.47 billion, and the Gross Domestic Product (GDP) in 2022 was \$6.1 billion (Guam BLS 2023).
+Federal government expenditures now represent the largest single source of funds flowing to Guam, as the pandemic spurred a reduction in tourism and the Guam military buildup is driving increases in federal expenditures.
+Approximately \$1.9 billion in federal funds were used for Guam in FY 2019, peaking at \$5.2 billion in 2021, and decreasing to \$2.5 billion in 2023 (31.2 percent higher than 2019).
+To give perspective to the federal expenditures as a component of the economy, the total value of sales or revenue reported on Guam in the 2017 Economic Census was \$8.47 billion, and the Gross Domestic Product (GDP) in 2021 was \$6.1 billion (Guam BLS 2023).

 A large part of Guam's economy is connected to international tourism.
-Pre-pandemic, tourism expenditures represent the largest single source of funds into Guam.
-Reduction in tourism, due to the pandemic, was caused by travel avoidance because of concerns for safety for both personal and business travel (Guam BLS 2023).
-Total Coronavirus Aid, Relief, and Economic Security Act (or CARES Act) and COVID-19 Programs encumbered or expended \$1.1 billion on Guam as of December 2020.
+Pre-pandemic, tourism expenditures represented the largest single source of funds into Guam.
+During the pandemic, reduction in tourism was caused by travel avoidance because of concerns for safety for both personal and business travel (Guam BLS 2023).
+Total Coronavirus Aid, Relief, and Economic Security Act (or CARES Act) and COVID-19 programs encumbered or expended \$1.1 billion on Guam as of December 2020.
 The total relief from these programs was measurably less than the loss of tourism revenue (note, this is further supported by a reduction in tax receipts in various categories).
 Tourism expenditures impact revenue and employment primarily in tourism-support industries, including transportation, services, retail trade, and indirect economy-wide effects (Guam BLS 2023).